-- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - critic (torch.nn.Module) the critic network. (s -> V(s)) - optim (torch.optim.Optimizer) the optimizer for actor and critic network. - dist_fn (Type[torch.distributions.Distribution]) distribution class for computing the action. - discount_factor (float) in [0, 1].
+- critic (torch.nn.Module) the critic network. (s -> V(s)) - optim (torch.optim.Optimizer) the optimizer for actor and critic network. - dist_fn (Type[torch.distributions.Distribution]) distribution class for computing the action. - discount_factor (float) in [0, 1].
 Default to 0.99. - vf_coef (float) weight for value loss.
 Default to 0.5. - ent_coef (float) weight for entropy loss.
 Default to 0.01. - max_grad_norm (float) clipping gradients in back propagation.
 Default to None. - gae_lambda (float) in [0, 1], param for Generalized Advantage Estimation.
-Default to 0.95. - reward_normalization (bool) normalize the reward to Normal(0, 1).
-Default to False - max_batchsize (int) the maximum size of the batch when computing GAE, depends on the size of available memory and the memory cost of the model; should be as large as possible within the memory constraint.
-Default to 256.
+Default to 0.95. - reward_normalization (bool) normalize estimated values to have std close to 1.
+Default to False. - max_batchsize (int) the maximum size of the batch when computing GAE, depends on the size of available memory and the memory cost of the model; should be as large as possible within the memory constraint.
+Default to 256. - action_scaling (bool) whether to map actions from range [-1, 1] to range [action_spaces.low, action_spaces.high].
+Default to True. - action_bound_method (str) method to bound action to range [-1, 1], can be either "clip" (for simply clipping the action), "tanh" (for applying tanh squashing) for now, or empty string for no bounding.
+Default to "clip". - action_space (Optional[gym.Space]) env's action space, mandatory if you want to use option "action_scaling" or "action_bound_method".
+Default to None. - lr_scheduler a learning rate scheduler that adjusts the learning rate in optimizer in each policy.update().
+Default to None (no lr_scheduler).